Outdoor Dining Structures - Streateries and Parklets

 What’s the plan for the streateries that block traffic lanes (ie Holly and Champion)?
 I do not see any language in this report about how this will be handled.
 Did the city undertake a traffic engineering study before allowing these lanes to be closed?
 If not, will it?

-User_9127 asked 9 months ago
+User_9127 asked over 1 year ago

 The City’s traffic engineer assessed the closure of the left turn lane at Holly & Bay Street and the rechannelization of Champion Street and determined these changes are not detrimental to traffic circulation.
 The Mayor authorized the businesses in these areas to continue to use the traffic lanes and apply for renewal of their permits on an annual basis.
 Future traffic data could result in additional conditions or changes that would require compliance prior to the next annual renewal period.